Skip to main content

 $ cd /Users/dev/my-new-project

-$ lovelace workspace init
+$ ada workspace init

 Initializing workspace...